iTwin/itwinjs-core/core/frontend-devtools/README.md

   * "r", "g", or "b": An integer in [0..255] specifying the red, green, or blue component of the hilite color.
   * "v", "h": The visible or hidden ratio in [0..1].
   * "s": The silhouette as an integer in [0..2] (see Hilite.Silhouette enum).
+* `fdt emphasis settings` - Modifies the hilite settings used for emphasized elements in the selected viewport.
+If no arguments are specified, it does nothing.
+See `fdt hilite settings` for supported arguments.
 * `fdt webgl report compatibility` - Opens a modal dialog with information about the client's level of support for various features of the iModel.js display system.
 * `fdt webgl lose context` - Force a webgl context loss.
 * `fdt visibility` - Controls whether instanced, un-instanced (batched), or all geometry is displayed in the active viewport.
 Accepts at most one argument; defaults to "all" if none is specified: